n2cholas/n2cholas.github.io/_posts/2019-11-04-intro-to-neural-nets.md

 $$softmax(\vec y) = \left\{\frac{\exp(y_i)}{\sum_{j=1}^k \exp(y_j)}\right\}_{i=1...k}$$

 This forces the sum of the elements to equal 1 (like a probability).
 You'll notice we don't just normalize--we exponentiate then normalize.
-Intuitively, the exponent makes large grow faster than small ones.
+Intuitively, an exponent makes large values increase more than it does small values.
 If the model outputs small differences between the classes, this function will make one entry in the vector large and close to one, and the rest close to 0.
-This will make it easier for our model's output to match the one_hot encoded ground truth.
+This will make it easier for our model's output to match the one-hot encoded ground truth.

 ```python